+We value the importance of early reading and writing and provide a rigorous and systematic approach to the teaching of phonics.
 We aim for every child to believe that they can read.
 The main aim is that the children will develop a mastery of phonics, using and applying their phonic knowledge in their everyday reading and spelling.

 Read Write Inc., developed by Ruth Miskin, is a whole-school literacy programme for 4-11-year-olds designed to create fluent readers, confident speakers and willing writers.

 The five key principles that underpin all the teaching in all Read Write Inc. Programmes are:

 - Participation – our teaching strategies ensure that all children participate fully in the whole lesson – there is no chance for children to lose concentration and miss key elements of the teaching

 - Praise – children work together, as partners, taking turns to teach and praise one another and they are motivated by the focused praise they receive from teachers and teaching assistants